mohadesehjm/Predict_MissingWords/README.md

 ## What is the purpose of this project?

 In this project, I recognized verbs in sentences and then other verbs were predicted by Bert, which they could be replaced in that position of sentences.
-I created 6 levels for prediction and Chose best option to show in site.
+I created 6 levels for prediction and Chose best options for selecting to show in site.

 e.g.